mjbuckley/central-ohio-trails/trails/clear-creek/index.md

 mileage: 12 miles
 ---

-{% include header-image.html src="/assets/clear-creek1-1000.jpg" alt="A trail at Clear Creek Metro Park that is passing a large rock formation." caption="There are many rock formations at Clear Creek, such as this section on the Fern Trail." %}
+{% include header-image.html src="/assets/clear-creek1-1000.jpg" alt="A trail at Clear Creek Metro Park that is passing a large rock formation." caption="There are many rock formations at Clear Creek, such as on this section of the Fern Trail." %}

 {% include at-a-glance.html %}